-The band program at Waller Junior High School consists of almost 200 students divided into three seventh and eighth grade concert bands (the Wind Ensemble, Symphonic and Concert Band) and a beginner band that is open to students in grades six, seven and eight.
+The band program at Waller Junior High School consists of over 200 students divided into three seventh and eighth grade concert bands (the Wind Ensemble, Symphonic Band and Concert Band) and a Beginning Band that is open to students in grades six, seven and eight.

-Seventh and eighth grade band students who have completed beginner band are placed in one of two concert bands based on the needs of the student.
-The bands participate in many events through the school year including Winter and Spring concerts, pep rallies, UIL Competition, a band lock-in, solo and ensemble contest, an annual spring trip, and much more!
+Seventh and eighth grade band students who have completed Beginning Band are placed in one of three concert bands based on the ability of the student.
+The bands participate in many events throughout the school year including Winter and Spring concerts, pep rallies, UIL Competition, solo and ensemble contest, an annual spring trip, and much more!

 Students at this level will develop intermediate skills on their instruments, work daily in an ensemble setting, begin more advanced musical theory, and will work towards skill development necessary for success at the high school level.

 It is the philosophy of the Waller Junior High School Bands that music is an integral component of a comprehensive education.
-Therefore, our goal is to help students develop musical excellence through participation in band.
-We believe in developing independent musicians who can understand and appreciate music for the rest of their lives.
+Our goal is to developing independent musicians who can understand and appreciate music for the rest of their lives.
 If you are interested in more information about the band program, please contact one of our directors today!